abstractmachine/head-media-design-oculus/04_hello-world/readme.md

 This process is called "greyboxing", because of all the gray boxes you spread about your `Scene` as you build your game.

+Here is a 2022 conference from Guerrilla’s Blake Rebouche, one of the designers of a popular Playstation game (wikipedia:Horizon Forbidden West keyword:Horizon_Forbidden_West).
+In this conference he breaks down all the various steps he and his collaborators went through when designing one of the quests in the game.
+Note how he moves quickly from a paper prototype (cf. 05:10) to a simplified greyboxed level that players can interact with using reduced gestures and puzzles.
+Only after these basic fundamentals have been worked out did the team start building complex models, lighting, or cinematics.
+Also note how they made extensive use of recorded playsessions with players commenting on their experiences with the levels (cf. 50:00), and went back a redesigned various aspects of their game based on this feedback.

+(youtube: KxcXUYx3eLQ?t=311)

 We've already seen how easy it is to build out your scene in Unity: open a new project or a new scene, click on the `+` button in the `Heirarchy` window, and start adding basic shapes.
 You don't need to code anything, or even understand much about modelling software, textures, shaders, photogrammetry, retopology, or whatever other nutty-sounding jargon YouTuber 3D bros throw at you.

 ![Unity Basic Shapes](unity-basic-shapes.png)